teuton-software/teuton/docs/config_file.md

 We can create as many host configurations as different devices are required to complete the activity.

+If `HOSTID_password` is not defined, then SSH connection will use the SSH keys.

 **Example**: If each student needs two hosts for the activity, one web server and the other as web cliente, we need to define 2 hosts: one with HOSTID `server`and the other wiht HOSTID `client`:

 ```yaml